North Iceland Tours

 Seasons: Most attractions can be seen all year.
 Daylight in Mid-Winter will be limited to 3-4 hours.

-These are reasonably priced tour that depart from Akureyri.
+Here is a selection of reasonably priced group tours that depart from Akureyri.
 Spend a day on the Diamond Circle to see Godafoss waterfall, Dettifoss, Namaskard and more!

 Day tours from Akureyri ours could include Goðafoss, Dettifoss, Lake Myvatn and low light at Námaskarð Hverir or Krafla Volcano.
 The private tours are great for photographers who want to catch Goðafoss and Mývatn in a variety of light and weather conditions.
 Book a local Super Jeep to get to remote waterfalls such as Aldeyjarfoss (Winter).